 Windows 10 “The Server Stumbled” App Store Error

-“Hi Wally, Windows store is not opening.
+“Hi Wally, the Windows store is not opening.
 Whenever I try to open it, it says that ”the server stumbled”.
 0x80072EFD I don’t know what that means.
 Please help me fix this.
 Thank You” – Bianca R., USA

 Before addressing any computer issue, I always recommend scanning and repairing any underlying problems affecting your PC health and performance: